Note

 action_dist_class = catalog.get_action_dist_cls(framework="torch")

-The second example showcases how to use the PPOCatalog to create a model and an action distribution.
+The third example showcases how to use the PPOCatalog to create a encoder and an action distribution.
 This is more similar to what RLlib does internally.

 Use catalog-generated models